RobertoPrevato/jQuery-KingTable/README.md

 * The *dist* folder contains the bundled source code (/dist/jquery.kingtable.js); and the minified source (/dist/jquery.kingtable.min.js)

 ### How to run the provided development server
-In order to run the provided development server it is necessary to install Python and Flask (either Python 2.x or 3.x).
+In order to run the provided development server it is necessary to use Python and Flask (either Python 2.x or 3.x).
-The recommended way is to install a version of Python, then its **pip** (package management system for Python), then to use pip to install Flask.
+If necessary, the recommended way is to install a version of Python, then its **pip** (package management system for Python), then to use pip to install Flask.
 Then, simply run the server file:
 ```py
 python server.py